prokoudine/ardour-tutorial/content/getting-started/importing-audio-and-midi/index.en.md

 +++
-title = "Importing audio"
-description = "Importing audio to Ardour tracks" chapter = false weight = 4
+title = "Importing audio and MIDI" description = "Importing audio and MIDI files to Ardour tracks" chapter = false weight = 4
 +++

-Sections of audio are known as _regions_ in Ardour.
-A Region can be an entire sound file or a portion of it.
-Here you will learn how to import audio files from the hard drive of your computer so they can be used in your Ardour session.

-To import an audio file into your session, you will use the _Add Existing Media_ dialog.
-Use the shortcut **Ctrl+I** to get to this window, or alternatively go to the `Session > Import` menu).

-On the left side of this dialog you will see a file browser which allows you to search your hard drive for appropriate sound files to add (preferably, start with a common file format, such as WAV or AIFF).
+You can reuse existing audio and MIDI files by adding them as regions on existing or new tracks.
+To do so, press the **Ctrl+I** shortcut or go to the `Session > Import` menu to open the _Add Existing Media_ dialog, pick a file of interest, and import it.

 {{< figure alt="Add Media" src="en/ardour7-add-existing-media.png" >}}

-At the lower left corner there is a menu which indicates how these files will be added. _Add files… as new tracks_ will import audio files and place them on a newly created track. _Add files… to source list_ will simply import audio files into the Sources list, without creating any new tracks.
-Choose this option now, as we don't want Ardour to create any tracks at this point.
-Make sure the _Mapping_ options says _one region per file_.

-{{< figure alt="Add to source list" src="en/ardour7-to-source-list.png" >}}
+Some settings are the same for audio and MIDI, some are format-specific.

+## Playing existing files

+Before you import a file, it's a good idea to make sure it's the right one.
+On the right side of the _Add Existing Media_ dialog you will see a section allowing you to inspect the properties of the file you selected.
+Here you will see the name, number of channels, sample rate, format and length of the sound file, along with any tags you have chosen to add to the file.

+The **Play** button allows you to preview the file.
+You can also select **Auto-play** if you would like to hear a sound file immediately as soon as you click on it in the file browser (without having to push the **Play** button).

+For MIDI files, you can select a virtual instrument that will be used to play the selected MIDI file, although you won't be able to select a particular synth patch.

+## Choosing Tracks and Insertion Point

+There are some common scenarios for importing media files: importing multiple audio files as new tracks and inserting them into the session start, importing multiple audio files to the list of of available sources for later use, importing one MIDI file into an existing track at the playhead position, etc.
+So there are two important options here: where to insert a region generally (which track, if at all), and which point of the timeline to insert to.

+The _Add files …_ drop-down list if where you choose the former, and the _Insert at_ drop-down list is where you choose the latter.

+## Inserting to Sources list

+Let's start with the scenario where you import some audio files into the list of sources.

 {{% notice tip %}}
 If you do not have any suitable audio files on your hard drive to follow these